zydou/arti/doc/dev/notes/rpc-connect-sketch.md

    or platform-specific equivalents.
  - A connect string file is present and readable, but no Arti process is listening at the location it describes.
+ - The connect string tells us to try an embedded
+   Arti client, but no embedded client is available.

 We do not tolerate these failures: when an Arti RPC client encounters any of them,